adimova/smarthome/docs/documentation/features/java.api.demo.md

 #### Condition Handler

-Condition Handler serves to help the Automation Engine to decide if to continue with the execution of the rule or to terminate it.
+Condition Handler serves to help the Automation Engine to decide if it continues with the execution of the rule or to terminate it.
 Simple implementation of it can be seen into `StateConditionHandler` or `TemperatureConditionHandler` class.

 #### Action Handler